oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ---

-**Role: Roland Dubois, Process Owner (roland.dubois)**
+**Role: YOU, Process Owner (user01-10)**

 ![](images/personas/roger_frezia_sales_director.png)

-  Roland Dubois, sales director and process owner wants to change the process to add a comment to the Quote to Order process, to be able to distinguish an order placed in EBS by PCS.
-He is also not impressed by the high amount of the rules to determine if sales operations should approve a quote.
-On top of these changes, Roland also feels the need that if the amount is high risk, it should be approved by sales director as well.
-We are going through the steps on how to implement a change in the process.
+You,as sales director and process owner wants to change the process to add a comment to the Quote to Order process, to be able to distinguish an order placed in EBS by PCS.
+We want to change the amount of the implemented rule to determine if sales operations should approve a quote.
+If the amount is high risk, it should be approved by sales director.

+We are going through the steps on how to implement these changes in the process.

 ---

-**1.1** Follow the steps in the previous section **1: Login to Process Cloud Service** to sign into PCS, but this time using Roland Dubois (roland.dubois) sign on details.
+**1.1** Follow the steps in the previous section **1: Login to Process Cloud Service** to sign into PCS, but this time using (demo.user01-10) sign on details.

 **1.2** On the welcome page, click on Develop Processes

 ![](images/200/Picture21.png)

 - You will be presented with the PCS Composer home page

-> The Process Cloud Composer URL display in you browser window can be booked marked, if you want to return to the Process Composer directly **https://process-domain/process.us2.oraclecloud.com/bpm/composer/faces/app/designer/homePage.jspx** (or, if you are a lazy, you can also get back to the process composer by using **https://process-domain/process.us2.oraclecloud.com/bpm/composer/**)

 - From this page you will be able to create a new Space, or even use a template to create a new process.